 Prescription Drug Abuse

-One of the most commonly abused drugs are prescriptions, including anti-anxiety medications, sedatives, stimulants, anti-seizure medications and most commonly abused painkillers such as Vocodin and Oxycodone.
-Even thought the majority of people take their prescriptions responsibly, an estimated 52 million people have used prescription drugs for non-medical reasons at least once in their lives (National Institute of Drug Abuse).
+One of the most commonly abused drugs are prescriptions, including anti-anxiety medications, sedatives, stimulants, anti-seizure medications and painkillers such as Vocodin and Oxycodone.
+Even thought the majority of people take their prescriptions responsibly, an estimated 54 million people have used prescription drugs for non-medical reasons at least once in their lives (National Institute of Drug Abuse).

 For most people, the initial decision to take prescription drugs is voluntary and usually due to an injury, chronic pain, or other medical issues.
 However, continued use can lead to a variety of adverse health effects, including addiction.
 Addiction is a primary, progressive and chronic disease, which can affect a person’s self control and ability to make sound decisions.